microsoft/ignite25-LAB512-prototyping-multimodal-agents-with-microsoft-foundry-and-the-ai-toolkit/lab/instructions/02_Model_Selection.md

 1. Click on the **Publisher** filter dropdown to filter by the model publisher, such as Microsoft, Meta, Cohere, etc. Note that you can find both open-source and proprietary models.
 2. Select **OpenAI** and **Mistral AI** to view models from these two leading providers.

-### Filter by Model Features
+### Filter by Model Feature

-1. Click on the **Features** filter dropdown to filter by model capabilities, such as image/audio or video processing, tool calling, etc.
+1. Click on the **Feature** filter dropdown to filter by model capabilities, such as image/audio or video processing, tool calling, etc.
 2. Select **Image Attachment** to find multimodal models that support visual input processing and enables multimodal interactions combining text and images.

 ## Step 2: Add Models to Your Collection